MainframeHQ/convex_sample/apps/sample_directory/README.md

 This application showcases:
   - operations handled in the calling process.
-  - basic access right managment.
+  - basic access right management.

 Provides operations: